Supply Chain Sustainability

 Climate change threatens humanity, and the answer is sustainability.
-Sustainability meets current generations’ needs without compromising the needs of future generations to meet their own.
+By implementing sustainable practices in the supply chain we can meet current generations’ needs without compromising the needs of future generations.

 Examples of activities that contribute to temperatures higher than any point in the past 800,000 years include:

 McKinsey reports businesses supporting these activities have a 90% environmental impact within the supply chain.
-When it comes to supply chains, sustainable practices are becoming increasingly important in order to offset the environmental impact of increasingly large and complex global supply chain networks.
+Sustainable practices in supply chain management are becoming increasingly important in order to offset the environmental impact of increasingly large and complex global supply chain networks.

 Half of U.S. greenhouse gas (GHG) emissions, of which CO₂ accounts for 80%, stem from transportation (28.2%) and heavy industry (22%).

-Transportation makes up a third of all greenhouse gas emissions in the U.S., with road freight accounting for 74% of all transportation-related emissions.
-Projections call for an increase in truck transportation.
+Transportation is the largest source of greenhouse emissions in the U.S. , accounting for a third of all greenhouse gas emissions, with road freight accounting for 74% of all transportation-related emissions.
+Current supply chain projections call for an increase in truck transportation.
 By 2045, it will move 60% of the $37 trillion freight value.

 Implementing sustainable practices in the supply chain, including transportation, is crucial.
-As leading emissions offenders, companies must build sustainable supply chains.
-These supply chains optimize efficiencies and minimize waste, from procurement to final delivery.
+As leading emissions offenders, companies must build sustainable supply chains that optimize efficiencies and minimize waste, from procurement to final delivery.

 – Mathew Elenjickal, FourKites CEO